verifyica-team/verifyica/RELEASING.md

 # Releasing Verifyica

-This repository publishes artifacts to Maven Central using `./release.sh` and the Maven `release` profile.
+This repository publishes artifacts to Maven Central using `./release.sh`, the Maven `release` profile, and `~/.m2/verifyica.settings.xml`.

 ## Prerequisites